What is the CIA Triad?

 Hello and welcome back.
 Let’s now introduce and discuss the CIA triad.
 The CIA triangle has three tenants: C-I-A: Confidentiality, integrity, and availability.
 The descriptions and their definitions are derived directly out of ISO 27000.
 So let’s examine the definitions:

 In information security, data integrity involves maintaining and assuring the accuracy and completeness of data over its entire lifecycle.
-This requires us to ensure that data cannot be modified in an unauthorized or undetected manner.
+This requires us to ensure that data cannot be modified in an unauthorised or undetected manner.
 Information security systems typically provide message integrity alongside confidentiality.

 For an information system to deliver a service, the information it provides must be readily available when that information is needed.
 This means the systems used to store and process the information, the security controls used to protect it, and the communication channels used to access the system and the information within it must be functioning correctly.